 Can you estimate correlations for example, and the type of risk that you think is rewarded in markets, are markets rewarding volatility, idiosyncratic risk, marginal risk to the market portfolio, etc. But regardless, risk parity sort of encompasses all of those different optimization methods.
 And the risk parity portfolio is mean variance optimal if we believe that assets have the same Sharpe ratio or they all have the same expected return relative to risk.

-So you’ve just got an allocation to say SMP500 and Barclays Ag.
+So you’ve just got an allocation to say S&P 500 and Barclays Ag.
 Right?
-But then if you, if you change your expected returns just very slightly, it will go completely the opposite way. maybe it’ll say you want ah, ah total allocation to us small caps and zero allocation SMP500 and along with the Barclays Ag, and so this, this can cause a lot of trouble because of course as we talked about, the returns over or five or even 10 years for small caps could be very substantially higher or lower than to the Nasdaq or to the SMP, etc.
+But then if you, if you change your expected returns just very slightly, it will go completely the opposite way. maybe it’ll say you want ah, ah total allocation to US small caps and zero allocation S&P 500 and along with the Barclays Ag, and so this, this can cause a lot of trouble because of course as we talked about, the returns over or five or even 10 years for small caps could be very substantially higher or lower than to the Nasdaq or to the S&P, etc.

 Then we choose small caps and Barclays Ag, form the optimal portfolio.
-Then separately Nasdaq and Ag, from the optimal portfolio.
-Now you’ve got three optimal portfolios and then just take the average of all of those three portfolios as your final portfolio and now you’ve got a robust, mean variance optimal portfolio that accounts for the fragility of our return of our return estimates [crosstalk 00:30:32]and just wasn’t a sample.
+Then separately Nasdaq and Ag, form the optimal portfolio.
+Now you’ve got three optimal portfolios and then just take the average of all of those three portfolios as your final portfolio and now you’ve got a robust, mean variance optimal portfolio that accounts for the fragility of our return estimates, and that’s just an example.